A history of Maidenhead Scottish

 even after she no longer held the position people assumed that she

-was our secretary!.
+was still our secretary!.

 In 2001 we had a most successful Golden Anniversary celebration

-event Maidenhead's 60th Anniversary
+in 2011 the event of Maidenhead's 60th Anniversary

 We had a very successful party to celebrate Maidenhead's 60 years.